 - Books–I have ~10,000 books in my house.
 Most of them are science fiction, fantasy or young adult books.
 A lot of very good fantasy has been published as young adult fiction.
 Can you say “Harry Potter”?
 Nearly all cataloged with Koha an integrated library system.

 - Garden–I got a Duchess du Brabant rose bush some years ago.
 It has been flattened by a number of hurricanes and was under the tent when I had the house tented for termites.
 It’s still going strong.
 That inspired me to add a number of miniature roses to the garden for my railroad.
+None of which survived.

 - Photography–Mostly I record events.
 Once in a long while, I get something worth putting up on a wall.
 My cameras include: